YiranJiang/A_Neural_Algorithm_of_Artistic_Style_Implementation/README.md

 This is the TensorFlow implementation of the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576)

-Here is one of our output image.
+Here is part of our result.

 ![image](fig/3.jpg)